+What do professional schools consider for admission?
 GPA (cumulative and science), MCAT score, personal statement and overall application, clinical and research experience, and interviewing skills.
-DU's Post Bacc Pre Med BMS Program addresses all of these aspects.
+DU's Post-Bacc Pre-Med BMS Program addresses all of these aspects.

-A BMS Degree takes approximately 3 semesters to complete; a minimum of fall, spring, and summer.
-However, since each student's needs vary, so may their time in the program.
+How long is this program?A BMS Degree takes approximately three semesters to complete; a minimum of fall, spring, and summer.
+However, since each student's needs vary, so may one's time in the program.
 Many students, particularly career-changers, often take courses for 2 full years, or 5 consecutive semesters which includes summer.
 This individualized process assures that your education is both efficient and tailor-made based upon your previous coursework and experiences.
 Your advisors will take the time to perfect a curriculum that is most beneficial to your particular situation.

+Are there any opportunities for research?
 Yes.
 Within various department of the university there are research assistantships available.
 Independent research is also encouraged and supported.
 Each year students present at the Associated Colleges of the Chicago Area (ACCA) research symposium.

+Are there any volunteer/leadership opportunities?
 Endless volunteer opportunities are available in River Forest, nearby Oak Park, and downtown Chicago.
-Check out www.volunteermatch.org.
-In addition, we have a newly formed and very successful MEDLIFE chapter.
+Check out volunteermatch.org.
+In addition, we have a very successful MEDLIFE chapter.
 This group (20-40 students) travels over spring break to provide basic medical care to impoverished communities.
-In 2012 this group traveled to Ecuador, in 2013, to Peru.
-We also have a thriving MAPS chapter with 100% post bacc leadership, and a developing Post Bacc Club which oversees various sections including Dentistry Section, Career-Changers Section, and PA Section.
+In 2012 this group traveled to Ecuador, in 2013, to Peru, and back to Ecuador in 2014 and Peru in 2015.
+We also have a thriving MAPS chapter with 100% post-bacc leadership, and a chapter of AMSA, established 2014.

 Can I get a waiver of the application fee?

 No, because there is no application fee.
 You can apply online for free.